- be_ixf; php_sdk; php_sdk_1.4.18

 FERPA Summary of the Law

-1. The law applies to all students in higher education, regardless of age, once they begin attending classes.
+1. The law applies to all students in higher education, regardless of age, once they register for classes.
 The law continues to apply to students even after they have graduated, but ceases to apply upon the death of the student.

 2. We may not disclose any information about students, other than directory information, to unauthorized persons or organizations.
 Non-disclosable information includes things like social security number, grades, academic standing, which classes a student is enrolled in, how many credit hours the student has earned, test scores, student disciplinary records and any other information considered an educational record.